Azubi-Africa/Career_Accelerator_LP2-Classifcation/README.md

 ## Rubrics

-Data Processing:
+Hypothesis & Data Processing:

+-   **Excellent:** Stated hypothesis and asked relevant questions.
--   **Excellent:** Import all relevant libraries and conduct all checks to make the data ready for future Analysis.
+    Import all relevant libraries and conduct all checks to make the data ready for future Analysis.

--   **Good:** Import some libraries and implemented few steps to check the quality of data.
+-   **Good:** Imported some libraries and implemented few steps to check the quality of data.

 -   **Fair:** Didn't perform adequate steps in preprocessing the data.